Education in Ghana

 GPE in Ghana

 The latest GPE-funded program in Ghana began in November 2012 and closed in August 2016, through the support of a US$75.5 million grant.
-The program’s objective is to improve the planning, monitoring, and delivery of basic education services in targeted, deprived districts.
+The program’s objective was to improve the planning, monitoring, and delivery of basic education services in targeted, deprived districts.